tomasnorre/typo3-upload-ter/README.md

 ### Information

-The commit message will be you commit message of your `tag`, both `X.Y.Z` and `vX.Y.Z`-formatted tags are accepted.
+The changelog message will be the message of your annotated tag, otherwise the commit message of the `tag`.
+Both `X.Y.Z` and `vX.Y.Z`-formatted tags are accepted.

 ### Recommendation